MikeAirey/AIMike/memory-bank/progress.md

 - Updated HTML title, headings, and in-game displays
 - Maintained "Intelligent Adaptive Gameplay" subtitle

+### UI Cleanup & Configuration Updates ✅ (Latest)
+- Removed h1 element from HTML for cleaner layout
+- Removed "Intelligent adaptive gameplay" subtitle from menu
+- Removed "The AI will adapt to help you succeed" text from menu
+- Made configuration section more compact with reduced spacing
+- Ensured consistent styling across all configuration UI elements
+- Updated default values:
+  - Debug Log now defaults to ON
+  - Audio remains defaulted to ON
+  - Sprint Top Speed changed from 50 to 15

 ## Technical Improvements

 ### Code Organization ✅